Skip to content

 Important: Only use these methods for lawful purposes.
 Using address information to harass, stalk, or intimidate someone is illegal under federal and state laws.
 Always respect privacy boundaries.

-• TruePeopleSearch returned accurate address results for 7 out of 10 people in our 2026 testing, making it the most reliable free option available.
+• TruePeopleSearch returned accurate addresses for 7 out of 10 people in our 2026 testing

-• BeenVerified costs around $26.89 per month and returns current address plus 10+ years of address history, outperforming other paid services in depth.
+• BeenVerified at $26.89/month returns current address plus 10+ years of history

-• Sending a letter with “Address Service Requested” on the envelope causes the postal service to return it with the recipient’s new forwarding address for about $0.75.
+• Mailing a letter marked “Address Service Requested” returns the recipient’s new address for $0.75

-• Opting out of people search sites only partially protects your address, as your data typically reappears within 6-12 months as sites re-scrape public databases.
+• Opting out of people search sites is temporary since your data reappears within 6-12 months

 #What Are the Best Free Ways to Find Someone’s Address?